|2019 EASTER/ANZAC Day Bin Collection: There is no change to bin collection dates for the 2019 Easter/ANZAC Day holiday period.

-Only those in declared collection areas receive a kerbside bin collection service.
-A separate charge for waste management is shown on rates notices for all properties in declared collection areas.
-(Collection areas can only be changed by a Council resolution.)
-All serviced households in our shire are provided with two wheelie bins, a 120 litre bin for rubbish and a 240 litre bin for recycling.
+Wellington Shire Council provide a kerbside bin collection service.
+All serviced properties are provided with two wheelie bins, a 120 litre bin for rubbish (collected weekly) and a 240 litre bin for recycling (collected fortnightly).

-Use the town names below to see your bin collection boundary.
-Bins must be out before 6am on your collection day.
-See the Recycling Calendar (153KB) for which fortnight your recycle bin is collected.
+See the Recycling Calendar (104KB) for which fortnight your recycle bin is collected.

 What Goes in Which Bin?